wp-plugins/optin-forms/readme.txt

 * First version!

 == Upgrade Notice ==

+= 1.1.4 =
+Updated Aweber instructions and added the Serbian translation for the plugin.

 = 1.1.3 =
 Fixed responsive design for the second form and added the Spanish translation for the plugin.